paylike/node-api/README.md

 ```

 A webshop would typically need only `capture`, `refund` and `void`.
 Some might
-as well use `findTransaction` and for recurring subscriptions
+as well use `transactions.findOne` and for recurring subscriptions
-`createTransaction`.
+`transactions.create`.

 ### Example (capturing a transaction)